extropyCoder/JavaEther/README.md

 Run applications against the currency contract

-If you want to run the geth client unzip the testServer.zip Move into the testServer directory, follow the instructions in private Network.txt
+If you want to run the geth client unzip the testServer.zip Move into the testServer directory, follow the instructions in privateNet.txt